-Lack of light, compromised night vision, rush hour, impaired drivers and fatigue all contribute to making driving at night more dangerous than during any other time of day.
-In fact, traffic deaths are three times greater at night, according to National Safety Council research.
-Let's look at each of these factors.
+Shorter days, fatigue, compromised night vision, rush hour and impaired drivers all contribute to making driving at night more dangerous than any other time of day.
+In fact, the risk of a fatal crash is three times greater at night, according to National Safety Council research.

 What should you do to combat darkness?

 Aim your headlights correctly, and make sure they're clean